 The hakea laurina begins its blooming cycle during December and by Autumn you will begin to notice the bulbous blooms that can grow as big as 5 cm wide with fine white hairs.
 It will begin to flower during April and producers long, thin, pretty little beige and white flowers.

 The hakea laurina flowering buds look remarkable like a pin-cushion.
-Hence, it’s more common to name the pin cushion hakea.
+Hence, it’s more common to name the hakea pincushion.

 Some other names you may come across for this variety of hakea include: